abcxyz/github-metrics-aggregator/README.md

 openssl rand -base64 32
 ```

-Save this value for the next step.
+Save this value for the ["Upload the secrets"](#upload-the-secrets) step.

-The terraform module will create a Secret Manager secret in the project provided with the name `-`.
-Navigate to the Google Cloud dashboard for Secret Manager and add a new revision with this generated value.
-Note there will be another secret (`github-private-key`) in Secret Manager that will be addressed in the next section.
+The Terraform module will have created a Secret Manager secret in the project provided with the name `github-webhook-secret`.

-### Create github private key secret
+### Create Github private key secret

-The terraform module will create a Secret Manager secret in the project provided with the name `github-private-key`.
-Convert your downloaded key from when you created your GitHub App and convert it into a string using the following comman in your terminal.
-If you didn't create a key earlier when creating your GitHub App or lost your key, go to your GitHub App and create a new one and delete older keys.
+The Terraform module will have created a Secret Manager secret in the project provided with the name `github-private-key`.

 In the GitHub App settings, under the Private Keys section,
 1. Click Generate a private key.
 This will add a `.pem` file to your Downloads.